-One of the bloggers I follow on Instagram is always talking about her obsession with apple cider vinegar (fermented apple juice).
-She swears up and down that it helps with clearing up acne to balancing her blood sugar, which research published in Medscape General Medicine actually supports, and just about everything in between.
+One of the bloggers I follow on Instagram is always talking about her obsession with apple cider vinegar, which is just fermented apple juice.
+She swears up and down that it helps with clearing up acne to balancing her blood sugar, which published research actually supports [source], and just about everything in between.
 I decided to give it a try—you know, just to see.

 One surprising benefit I didn’t see coming?
 My hair has never looked better!